 Pathways to Energy Democracy in Canada

-Rapid changes in the energy system hold tremendous potential for societal transformation, but they also risk underpinning the status quo, retrenching systems of inequality, and exacerbating issues of access and affordability across many parts of the country.
-According to one study (Riva et al. 2021), 6 to 19 percent of Canadian households experience energy poverty, and issues of equity and access are likely to increase with rising energy costs — a concern that motivates our collective interests in energy democracy and energy justice.
+Rapid changes in the energy system hold tremendous potential for social change.
+But changes to the energy system also risk underpinning the status quo and exacerbating issues of access and affordability across many parts of the country.
+According to Riva et al. (2021), 6 to 19 percent of Canadian households experience energy poverty – a concern that motivates our collective interests in energy democracy and energy justice.

 Community-based renewable energy

 Our collective efforts seek to realize more equitable and accessible forms of energy production and distribution that can support local communities and local livelihoods.
-Yet, there is very limited research in Canada on the possibilities and limits of expanding community-based renewable energy (CRE) projects (particularly co-operatives), and we know even less about how well existing projects are meeting their economic, social and environmental objectives.
+Yet, there is very limited research in Canada on the possibilities and limits of expanding community-based renewable energy (CRE) projects (particularly co-operatives).
+We know even less about how well existing projects are meeting their economic, social and environmental objectives.

 Four work packages